dbx834-bodhi/bodhi-beta-docs/dev_core_modules.md

 * Future Ideas:
   * Integrate with [WhattsApp](http://whatsmate.github.io/2016-02-17-send-whatsapp-message-nodejs/)

-Use cases of this module:
+Use cases of this package:

 * Support team sends a response to a question
 * A teacher communicates with parents of children in his/her class.
 The parents recieve notification as emails and SMS
 * WOH updates could have been done like this (SMS and WhattsApp) if the media team had some brains and their minds were open

+### Mail Scheduler

+## Other Packages

+* XSLT Engine
+* Scheduled Tasks
+* AWS API

 ### XSLT Engine

-This will be a core module for the whole application and should be worked out very well.
-The purpose of this module is to provide functions for quick transformations given a JSON document and an XSLT.
+This will be a core package for the whole application and should be worked out very well.
+The purpose of this package is to provide functions for quick transformations given a JSON document and an XSLT.
 Read more about XSLT transformations for JSON [here](https://www.w3.org/TR/xslt-30/#json).
-We will store all our data in the form of JSON documents in MongoDB collections and this is a critical module.
-This is a module with the following features:
+We will store all our data in the form of JSON documents in MongoDB collections and this is a critical package.
+This is a package with the following features:

 * Given XSLT, convert JSON